 Knowing how the most successful artists, publishers, labels and sync agents prepare, pitch and place their music, research projects, respond to music supervisor requests and network and build relationships and then implementing all these best practices the right way is the key to success in the business of sync.

-And this is the mission of The Sync Summer School, a six-week course that designed by Music Supervisor Chris Mollere and Sync Summit Founder and Sync Agent Mark Frieser.
+And this is the mission of The Sync School, a six-week course limited to 15 students and designed by Music Supervisor Chris Mollere and Sync Summit Founder and Sync Agent Mark Frieser.

-This is the first time that Chris and Mark are bringing back this class in two years, probably for the final time, and it’s an immersive, personalized and interactive course that will give you a host of insights, practical information and direct connections to elevate your sync practice.
+Chris and Mark have brought back their sold-out course after a two-year hiatus, and it’s an immersive, personalized and interactive course that will give you a host of insights, practical information and direct connections to elevate your sync practice.

-The Sync Summer School is a series of six two-hour plus courses (check out testimonials from past students here) created and presented by Music Supervisor Chris Mollere (current and past projects include Roswell, New Mexico, Legacies, Pretty Little Liars, Get Out, The Vampire Diaries, Stargirl, Antebellum and many more) and Sync Summit founder Mark Frieser to provide you with a comprehensive curriculum designed to help you learn by doing, including how to prepare yourself and your music to respond to briefs from music supervisors and lessons on specific creative, legal, technological and practical aspects of music licensing and composition.
+The Sync School is a series of six two-hour plus courses (check out testimonials from past students here) created and presented by Music Supervisor Chris Mollere (current and past projects include Roswell, New Mexico, Legacies, Pretty Little Liars, Get Out, The Vampire Diaries, Stargirl, Antebellum and many more) and Sync Summit founder and Sync Agent/Music Supervisor (advertising, film, TV) Mark Frieser to provide you with a comprehensive curriculum designed to help you learn by doing, including how to prepare yourself and your music to respond to briefs from music supervisors and lessons on specific creative, legal, technological and practical aspects of music licensing and composition.